Marketing automation: Overview

 Encompasses automation of internal marketing processes.
 These include budgeting and planning, workflow and approvals, the marketing calendar, internal collaboration, digital asset creation, and management and essentially everything that supports the operational efficiency of the internal marketing function.
 Typically, these systems require a CRM or COM (commercial operations management) administrator to set up a complex series of rules to trigger action items for internal sales and marketing professionals to manually process (designing files, sending letters, sending email campaigns).
 This type of system increases the marketer's ability to deliver relevant content to relevant individuals at relevant times.
 Limitations may apply, based on the human resource capacity of an organization and their level of commitment to the tasks as they are assigned.
 Advanced workflow automation's can be created to support the entire customer journey, including awareness, consideration, decision and long term loyalty.

 Effects of GDPR on marketing automation

 As of 25 May 2018 the General Data Protection Regulation (GDPR) came into effect in the EU, this has had a large impact on the way marketing teams and organizations can manage their consumer data.
 Any organization using marketing automation tracking is required to ask consent from the consumer as well as provide transparency on how the data will be processed.

 California Consumer Privacy Act (CCPA)

-Similarly, the California Consumer Privacy Act (CCPA), which took effect on January 1, 2020, introduced strict data privacy laws for residents of California.
-The CCPA grants consumers the right to:

-Know what personal data is collected, the purpose of collection, and with whom it is shared.

-Opt-out of the sale of their personal information.
+Similarly, the California Consumer Privacy Act (CCPA), which took effect on 1 January 2020, introduced strict data privacy laws for residents of California.
+The CCPA grants consumers the right to know what personal data is collected, the purpose of collection, and with whom it is shared, and to opt out of the sale of their personal information.

-The CCPA's impact on marketing automation includes:

-Data Transparency: Marketers must provide clear disclosures about data collection practices.

-Consent Management: Systems must allow consumers to opt-out of data collection and processing.

-Data Security: Enhanced security measures are required to protect consumer data from breaches.

-Global Trend Towards Data Privacy

-These regulations reflect a global trend towards stronger data privacy laws, influencing marketing automation by:

-Necessitating Compliance Features: Automation tools now often include compliance management features.

-Altering Data Strategies: Marketers are shifting towards first-party data and emphasizing data stewardship.

-Impacting Personalization: Balancing personalization with privacy requires more sophisticated data handling.